hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

                                         /     \              /
                                 BestK[4]    BestK[5]    BestK[6]

+Our array becomes a binary tree by simply defining filial relationships between nodes on the basis of their index positions.
+Specifically:

-Every node can have zero, one or two children.
+- Every node can have zero, one or two children.
 The highest possible index is K = 6.
-The root node is BestK[1] A node's first(left) or only child always has position Child1Pos = ParentPos * 2
+The root node is BestK[1]
+- A node's first(left) or only child always has position Child1Pos = ParentPos * 2
-    Therefore, ParentPos * 2 > K is equivalent to "Parent not having children / node not being a parent" In the example, this applies to nodes 4, 5 and 6 Also in the example, nodes 1, 2, 3 have children
+    - Therefore, ParentPos * 2 > K is equivalent to "Parent not having children / node not being a parent"
+        - In the example, this applies to nodes 4, 5 and 6
+        - Also in the example, nodes 1, 2, 3 have children
-A node's second(right) child always has position = Child2Pos = ParentPos * 2 + 1
+- A node's second(right) child always has position = Child2Pos = ParentPos * 2 + 1
-    Therefore, ParentPos * 2 + 1 > K is equivalent to "Parent not having a second child" In the example, this applies to node 3
+    - Therefore, ParentPos * 2 + 1 > K is equivalent to "Parent not having a second child"
+        - In the example, this applies to node 3

-A corolary is that if ParentPos * 2 = K, this means simultaneously that:
+- A corolary to this is that if ParentPos * 2 = K, this means simultaneously that:
-    node has children
+    - node has children
-    node does not have a second child
+    - node does not have a second child
-     Therefore, this parent has a single child
+        - Therefore, this parent has a single child
-    As stated already, in the example, this applies to node 3
+    - As stated already, in the example, this applies to node 3

 The heap starts by being initialized with all nodes = (Threshold, -1, -1)
     Threshold = typo_tolerance + 1, where typo_tolerance is the user-specified maximum allowed Levenshtein Distance